Welcome!

 .
 I live in Bruges (Belgium), a splendid medieval city also known as the Venice of the North.

-I’m involved with computer security and I work as a member of a CERT (Computer Emergency Response Team).
+I’m involved with computer security and I work as a freelancer in incident response, incident coordination, threat intelligence, vulnerability management and security best practices.
+Basically all tasks related to managing a CSIRT / CERT (Computer Emergency Response Team).

 My main interests in computers are security, web applications (PHP, MySQL, Apache), system administration and free software.